zhannett/jasmine-requirejs-template/README.md

 > shim: Configure the dependencies, exports, and custom initialization for older, traditional "browser globals" scripts that do not use define() to declare the dependencies and set a module value.

-For example, to use use Mustache properly :
+For example, to use Mustache properly :
 ```javascript
 {
 	paths: {